swent-epfl/public/project/README.md

 - __What went well__: Team discusses the positive aspects of the Sprint, identifying successful practices and approaches.
 - __What did not go well__: Openly discuss the challenges, obstacles, and areas for improvement encountered during the Sprint.
 Be honest about challenges, even if they seem minor&mdash;early identification of issues can prevent them from becoming bigger problems later.
 As part of this, discuss the previous Sprint's tasks that were not completed, to understand why.
 - __Improvement opportunities__: Team brainstorms on how to address issues and enhance the process, tools, and collaboration.
 If you come up with many points, prioritize which action items to focus on first, so that you tackle the most impactful ones in the next Sprint.
 If you identify a couple key points to improve for the next Sprint, it's already great.
 - __Action items__: Team agrees on specific, actionable steps they will take to improve in the next Sprint.
-These get captured in a [Team Retrospective](https://docs.google.com/spreadsheets/d/1EpmeUVE7J9-zdgW0oHAf1t28btwbfphWlLq7dfq27oQ/) document that you should link from your project's GitHub wiki.
+These get captured in a _**Team Retrospective**_ document that you should link from your project's GitHub wiki.
+(A link individualized for your team will be provided.)

-We also ask that each team member do an [Individual Retrospective](https://docs.google.com/spreadsheets/d/1Mg8TMhpitMvxdpQa9F8InfYHlmvrfqtM0Qly0pzRheQ/).
+We also ask that each team member do an _**Individual Retrospective**_ (link will be provided).
 This self-assessment is not part of standard Scrum, but it is a key ingredient to improving yourself as a professional, so you should develop the habit of doing such retrospectives regularly.

 ### Sprint Planning